Gordie Howe: Detroit Red Wings

-Howe led Detroit to four Stanley Cup championships and to first place in regular-season play for seven consecutive years (1948–49 to 1954–55), a feat never equalled in NHL history.
+Howe led Detroit to four Stanley Cup championships and to first place in regular-season play for seven consecutive years (1948–49 to 1954–55), the latter of which remains a feat never equalled in NHL history.
 During this time, Howe and his linemates—centre Sid Abel and left winger Ted Lindsay—were known collectively as "The Production Line", both for their scoring and as an allusion to Detroit auto factories.
 The trio dominated the NHL in such a fashion that in 1949–50, they finished one-two-three in NHL scoring.
-This was despite the fact Howe's career prime was during a defensive era, when scoring was difficult and checking was tight.

-However, as he was emerging as one of the top players in the league, Howe sustained the worst injury of his career - his skull was fractured and his cheekbone and nose were broken after his attempt to check the Toronto Maple Leafs captain Ted Kennedy into the boards went awry during the 1950 playoffs.
+However, as he was emerging as one of the top players in the league, Howe sustained the worst injury of his career - his skull was fractured and his cheekbone and nose were broken after his attempt to check the Toronto Maple Leafs captain Ted Kennedy into the boards went awry during the playoffs.
 The severity of the fracture was such that he was taken to the hospital for emergency surgery in order to relieve the pressure on his brain.
 He missed the rest of the playoffs, but his dominant teammates were still able to win the Stanley Cup.

 The next season, 1950–51, Howe came back, responding to his severe injuries by playing in every game, by leading the NHL in goals, assists, and total points (86), and by winning the scoring title by 20 points.
 This was the first year of a four-year period of dominance by Howe which the NHL had never seen before.
 He won four straight scoring titles and in two of the years (1950–51 and 1952–53) he led the NHL in both goals and assists, which has only been done by five other players in history (a total of 10 times aside from Howe).
 In three of those years, he led the NHL in goals.
 In 1952–53, Howe became the first NHL player to score 90 points, finishing the season with 95 points and a career-best 49 goals which just missed tying the league record of 50 goals held by Maurice "Rocket" Richard (albeit in a 50-game season).
 Prior to Howe, no NHLer had led the NHL in points more than two times in a row.
 Only three other players have ever matched the feat of winning four straight scoring titles since—Phil Esposito, Jaromír Jágr, and Wayne Gretzky (who won seven in a row).
+During the 1960-61 season, on November 27, 1960, Howe became the first ever hockey player to record 1,000 points for a career, doing so on an assist versus the Toronto Maple Leafs; the 1,000th point was recorded in his 938th game, and the following season saw him become the first player to play in 1,000 games.
+On November 10, 1963, he became the all-time goal leader with his 545th career goal against Montreal.